NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 1. Use the `collect_cuda_peak_alloc` function to collect CUDA peak memory allocation statistics for a user-defined workflow.
-It's expected that the user-defined workflow will return a list of features extracted from the data so that the `memory_model` in the following step can use these features to predict the memory allocation.
+It's expected that the user-defined workflow will return a list of features extracted from the data so that the memory model in the following step can use these features to predict the memory allocation.
-2. Models from `memory_model` can be fitted to the collected memory allocation to predict future memory usage based on input data.
-The user is also free to define their own custom models and fitting procedures as desired.
-The end goal of this step is to create a prediction function that returns the expected memory usage incurred by passing a data sample through the said workflow in the previous step.
+2. User defines and trains a memory model using the features and memory allocation data from previous step.
+This memory model can then be used to predict memory consumption.
 3. Use `SizeAwareBatchSampler` or `size_aware_batching` with the memory model prediction (from the previous step) to build batch of data so that the resulting mini-batches do not exceed a specified maximum total memory size.